iaakanksha/Basic/README.md

-This repository consists some basic projects/codes of python regarding machine learning with datasets (not all)
+This repository consists some basic projects/codes of python regarding machine learning.